Warlocat/x2camf/README.md

 # amfso
 Spin-orbit coupling (SOC) integrals generator with atomic-mean-field (AMF) approximation for both perturbative and non-perturbative treatment of SOC.
+This program aims to make full use of spherical symmetry (take |J,mj> as an irrep) of atoms.

 It supports:

+    Various one-electron and two-electron (J,K) integrals in j-adapted spinor basis set for single atom;

     Spin-free exact-two-component in one-electron variant Hartree-Fock (SFX2C1E-HF) for single atom;